fjw201198/simplelog/README.md

 # simplelog
-A simple log with rotate by day witch golang
+A simple log with rotate by day with golang

 ## Installation
 ```go